-The Victor Hugo Museum also celebrates the work of Victor Hugo himself, as well as his life, loves and family – you see drawings by Victor, some of his great books, photos and period furniture.
+The Victor Hugo House and Museum also celebrates the work of Victor Hugo himself, as well as his life, loves and family – you see drawings by Victor, some of his great books, photos and period furniture.

 You can also get a glimpse of Victor Hugo’s complicated life through our photos of the Victor Hugo Museum, shown below.

 Photos of the Musee Victor Hugo, Villequier